shashankatthaluri/learning-repositorys/Python /00_Introduction.md

 # Let's Dive into Python! 🐍

-Yo!
 Welcome to my Python playground. 💻

 Here, I'll be sharing my journey of getting the hang of Python programming.
 It's like a diary, but for coding stuff.
 Exciting!